openssl-pkcs12, pkcs12 - PKCS#12 file utility

 - -passin password

-Encrypt the certificate using triple DES, this may render the PKCS#12 file unreadable by some "export grade" software.
-By default the private key is encrypted using triple DES and the certificate using 40 bit RC2 unless RC2 is disabled in which case triple DES is used.
+encrypt the certificate using triple DES, this may render the PKCS#12 file unreadable by some "export grade" software.
+By default the private key is encrypted using triple DES and the certificate using 40 bit RC2.

 - -keypbe alg, -certpbe alg